abdullateefvahora/Range-of-Motion-Tracker/README.md

 1. If you haven't already, flash MicroPython onto your Raspberry Pi Pico W, and upload this repository's files to the root directory of your Pico W.

 2.  **Configure Wi-Fi:** Create a file named `wifi_secrets.py` in the root directory of your Pico.
 Add your Wi-Fi network name and password to this file.
+It may be easier to use a mobile hotspot for this.

     ```python
     # wifi_secrets.py